NBR K Class: Preservation

 In September 1962, a year after being withdrawn, number 62484 Glen Lyon waits to be scrapped.

 Withdrawals began in 1946 and all the D34s had been withdrawn by 1961.

 One, 256 Glen Douglas (BR number 62469) has been preserved by the Scottish Railway Preservation Society.
 It is now on display at the Riverside Museum in Glasgow.

+Models

+PDK Models, Crownline, and Gem Loco Kits all produce model kits of the D34 in 4mm (OO gauge) scale.

+Jack Morgan of Rails of Sheffield announced on 15 July 2025 the release of OO gauge models of the D34s in partnership with Sonic Models.
+Equipped with 21-pin DCC ready socket, fitted speakers, among other features, the models are planned to be in stock come October of 2026, and all products can be seen in the table below.